thisMatter.comMoneyWills, Estates, and Trusts

 Trust Property

 UTC §809 requires the trustee to collect and protect trust property without unnecessary delay.
-The trustee has a duty to care for the trust property as a prudent person would care for his own property.
-There is a duty to secure possession and to care and maintain the property.
+The trustee has a duty to care for the trust property as a prudent person would care for his own property, a duty to secure possession and to maintain the property.
 If the trust is a testamentary trust, then the trustee has a duty to monitor the executor's actions to ensure that the trust receives what it is entitled to without unnecessary delays.
 The trustee should insure real property, keep it in good repair, and take any other steps an ordinary owner would take to protect and care for the property.

 UTC §810 requires the trustee to earmark trust property so that the property is designated as trust property, to distinguish it from the trustee's own property.
 Otherwise, for instance, the trustee could claim that profitable investments were his investments while losing investments were made for the trust.